Our website uses cookies for statistical purposes.

 In addition to taxes and fees, there are various other business expenses that a representative office in Denmark may need to budget for, such as rent, utilities, salaries and benefits for employees, office supplies and equipment, and any necessary licenses or permits.

-For more details about opening a representative office in Denmark and tax and registration, please contact our specialists in company formation in Denmark.
+For more details about opening a representative office in Denmark and tax and registration, please get in touch with our specialists in company formation in Denmark.
+We also invite you to watch a video about the representative office:

 Representative office vs. Branch